Mil-m/metabolomics/README.md

 This repository, in collaboration with **mtbls-service**, provides functionalities to interact with MetaboLights, Metabolomics Workbench and Metabobank study data.

-- MetaboLights service: Provides user login functionality, detailed study information retrieval, and downloading study-related result files.
+- MetaboLights service: Provides user login functionality, detailed study and assays information retrieval, and downloading study-related result files via its API.
 - Metabolomics Workbench service: Allows viewing of study details and its assays retrieved via its API.
 - Metabobank service: Integrates with its API for retrieving and downloading study-related files.